intershop/intershop-pwa/docs/customizations.md

 ### Data

 When **adding new fields** to PWA data models, add them to interfaces and **map them as early as possible** in mapper classes to model classes.
 That way the data can be readily used on templates.
-If improving and parsing improper data too late it could lead to more modifications on components and templates which will be harder to upgrade later on.
+Improving and parsing improper data too late could lead to more modifications on components and templates which will be harder to upgrade later on.

 ### NgRx